Kenhardt

 Kenhardt (founded 1868) is a small town in the Northern Cape province of South Africa.
 This little town is about 120 km from Upington, the largest town in the area.

 History

-On 27 December 1868, special magistrate Maximillian Jackson with a police contingent, was sent to act against the Griquas in the area.
-The Griqua's anti-colonial resistance had erupted into an open conflict.
-Jackson arrived in Kenhardt and set up camp under a giant camelthorn tree.
+On 27 December 1868, special magistrate Maximillian Jackson and a police contingent were sent to act as a bulwark against the Griquas (also known as Koranna), who were in open conflict with colonial forces.
+They arrived in Kenhardt and set up camp under a giant camelthorn tree.

 This has been for a long time the most remote settlement in the North-Western Cape.
 With time the town developed from under this tree, becoming a municipality in 1909.
 The Hartbees River, with its many sweet thorn trees, provides a green belt irrigated by the Rooiberg Dam.
 Kenhardt is famous for being at the heart of the Dorper sheep-farming area.

 Geography

 This region contains very little vegetation, primarily very low shrubs and yellow grass among a rocky desert kind of landscape.
 If you travel south from Kenhardt towards Brandvlei, you will pass through a huge landscape of yellow grass lands and rocky desert like ares for the next 145 km and more.
 During the seasons many birds flock to the pans, when they contain water, after some rainfall.
 Temperature above 40 °C is not uncommon.